TABLE OF CONTENTS

 Each time when it blooms, it lasts for only 72 hours approximately.
 It is a pride of Meise Botanical Garden located 10 to 15 km away from Brussels.
 The corpse flower is also an endangered plant in the world.
 The latest record for the bloom in Meise Botanical Garden is in April 2017.
 So well, are you lucky enough to catch the fatal attraction in Belgium?

-From the list of activities above, have you spotted any things or places that is on your priority list that you would like to visit in Belgium very much?
+From the list of activities above, have you spotted any things or places that are on your priority list that you would like to visit in Belgium very much?